MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

 3. Select the gateway you want to pair with, and then tap the **Add** button next to it.
 You’ll see the following message:

-    “Go to aka.ms/ConnectedStore on your laptop and enter the following <security number> to get the activation key of your gateway.”
+    “Go to aka.ms/ConnectedStore on your laptop and enter the following <serial number> to get the activation key of your gateway.”

     ![Pairing instructions](media/pairing-instructions.PNG "Pairing instructions")